Everyone has heard of quantum boards by now.

 With the larger HLG fixture, light does not have to travel nearly as far to reach the corners of the coverage area, since the large size of the fixture brings LED diodes much closer to the far corners.
 As a result, the light does not lose nearly as much of its intensity by the time it reaches the canopy.

 This does mean less power in the center of the coverage area, but much more around the outside.
 Even with less power in the center, you still get a lot.
 Plenty for any type of plant.

 And the plants on the outside also still get enough light to flower, which is not the case with many lights that focus all of their power into a small area in the center of the coverage area.

-You can also see from the PAR footprints that this light has a coverage area of 4 by 4 feet.
-It is actually listed at 4.5 by 4.5 feet and it can effectively cover that size area, especially if it is in a tent or other enclosure with reflective walls.
+You can also see from the PAR footprints that this light has a coverage area of 5 by 5 feet.
+It can effectively cover that size area, especially if it is in a tent or other enclosure with reflective walls.

 Personally, I would use this light to cover a 4 by 4 foot area.
 That way you ensure that even plants in the corners still get well over 100 umol/s.
-If the light is used to cover a 4.5 by 4.5 foot area, the corners will barely get 100 umol/s and might get slightly less.
+If the light is used to cover a 5 by 5 foot area, the corners will get slightly less than 100 umol/s.

 It would work fine, but I prefer to give the plants a bit more light.

 When you buy a HLG light, you get a longer warranty than with Chinese brands: a full 3 years.
 They also have a 30-day money back guarantee, so you can return the light if it is not to your liking.
 Unfortunately they do charge a 20% restocking fee.